Cheapest Raspberry Pi Guitar Amp Modeler Rig Under $250 in 2026

 If you’ve already read our original breakdown of turning a Raspberry Pi into a real-time guitar amp modeler, you know it’s genuinely doable.
 What that post didn’t answer was: *what’s the cheapest version that actually works without making you want to throw the whole thing across the room?* That’s what this is.

-The target here is a functional rig — guitar in, modelled amp tone out, playable latency — for under $250 CAD as of May 2026.
+The target here is a functional rig — guitar in, modelled amp tone out, playable latency — for under $250 as of May 2026.
 Not a demo.
 Not a “it works if you stand still and don’t breathe.”
 Something you’d actually use at a rehearsal or for home recording.

 Background: What the Software Actually Demands